 If you're into the long and slack trend in mountain bike geometry, the Kona Process 134 SE has got you covered, on the long part of that equation anyway.
 With a long wheelbase and a long reach, the Process 134 is definitely more of a downhill-oriented machine.
 It lacks the all-around performance, versatility, and especially climbing prowess of some of the competition, but if having a blast riding downhill is what you're into, then this is a great bike to consider.

 If you're on a budget but looking for a bike that can tackle the descents with authority while still performing reasonably well on the climbs, then check out our Best Buy Award winner, the Giant Trance 3.
-For $150 less, the Trance has a more well rounded performance that is still plenty capable of getting sggressive on the descents.
+For $250 less, the Trance has a more well-rounded performance that is still plenty capable of getting aggressive on the descents.

-If you're looking for a more aggressive trail bike and you're willing to spend a few hundred extra dollars, then our Editor's Choice Award winner, the Canyon Spectral AL 6.0 is worth a serious look.
-The Spectral features modern long and slack geometry with a very impressive build that blows the Process 134 out of the water, and comes seriously ready to party.
+If you're looking for a more aggressive trail bike and you're willing to spend a hundred extra dollars, then our Editor's Choice Award winner, the YT Jeffsy AL Base is worth a serious look.
+The Jeffsy features modern long and slack geometry with a very impressive build that blows the Process 134 out of the water, and comes seriously ready to party.

 Testers found the Process 134 SE to be a heck of a lot of fun to ride as long as it was pointed down the hill.
 On descents, the bike's long wheelbase and long reach made it super stable and confident at speed, yet it maintained a playful and poppy feel that had testers managing and popping airs whenever they could.
 Testers were comfortable letting it run on the Kona and liked the centered rider position this long-legged bike had on the descents.
 That said, testers also felt the Process 134 SE was a bit of a one trick pony and lacked the versatility of some of the other bikes in our test selection.
 If you're less of an XC rider and your typical rides feature long climbs followed by long descents, then the Kona Process 134 SE could be a good fit.